-Digital Cinema has been SMPTE’s ongoing opportunity to play a key role in the reinvention of a 100-year old industry.
-Early digital projectors proved the concept, while revealing a tremendous gap between the norms of existing electronic imagery and the demands of cinematographers.
-Lengthy investigations, and tests sponsored by The Entertainment Technology Center at the University of Southern California (ETC@USC) and Digital Cinema Initiatives (DCI) supported developments in the SMPTE D-Cinema Technology Committee.
-This committee represented all industry sectors, had participants from more than 20 countries, and included experts on all aspects of the associated arts and sciences.
+Digital Cinema has been SMPTE’s ongoing opportunity to play a vital role in the reinvention of a 100-year old industry.
+Early digital projectors proved the concept while revealing a tremendous gap between the norms of existing electronic imagery and the demands of cinematographers.
+Lengthy investigations and tests sponsored by The Entertainment Technology Center at the University of Southern California and Digital Cinema Initiatives (DCI) supported developments in the SMPTE D-Cinema Technology Committee.
+This committee represented all industry sectors, had participants from more than 20 countries and included experts on all aspects of the associated arts and sciences.

 The result is a suite of more than 30 SMPTE standards and engineering guidelines that have enabled a rapid and successful deployment of digital cinema, and a more engaging cinema experience.
 When interest in 3-D peaked, SMPTE D-Cinema standards were ready to support it.
 The standards have subsequently been enhanced to support higher frame rates (HFR), as used in the Hobbit movies, and work is proceeding to add support for immersive sound systems.

 It goes without saying that the standards mentioned above are specific to D-Cinema and they rely on other SMPTE standards such as MXF (below) that provide a common foundation for development and operation in diverse areas.